Empirical Phase Diagram for Three-layer Neural Networks with Infinite Width: Conclusion

 \section{Conclusion}

 In this paper, we empirically characterized the linear, critical, and condensed regimes with distinctive features and draw the phase diagram for the three-layer ReLU NN at the infinite-width limit.
+The homogeneity of ReLU is is an important basis for deriving the coordinate of the phase diagram, so it could not be replaced by any non-linearity activation function.
 Through experiments, we further identify the condensation as the signature behavior in the condensed regime of strong non-linearity.
 Our phase diagram figures out the relation between the training dynamics of multi-layer neural networks and their initialization, reveals the possibility of having different training dynamics for different layers within a neural network, and serves as a map that provide a guidance for the future study of deep NNs, such as how different dynamical regimes of different hidden layers affect the generalization.

+\acksection{This work is sponsored by the National Key R\&D Program of China Grant No. 2019YFA0709503 (Z. X.), the Shanghai Sailing Program, the Natural Science Foundation of Shanghai Grant No. 20ZR1429000 (Z. X.), the National Natural Science Foundation of China Grant No. 62002221 (Z. X.), the National Natural Science Foundation of China Grant No. 12101401 (T. L.), Shanghai Municipal Science and Technology Key Project No. 22JC1401500 (T. L.), the National Natural Science Foundation of China Grant No. 12101402 (Y. Z.), Shanghai Municipal of Science and Technology Project Grant No. 20JC1419500 (Y.Z.), the Lingang Laboratory Grant No.LG-QS-202202-08 (Y.Z.), Shanghai Municipal of Science and Technology Major Project No. 2021SHZDZX0102, and the HPC of School of Mathematical Sciences and the Student Innovation Center at Shanghai Jiao Tong University.}